MerginMaps/docs/src/manage/dashboard/index.md

 # Home Page and Dashboard
 [[toc]]

-When you log in to <DashboardLink />, you will be presented with a quick overview of recent active projects in your current workspace.
+When you log in to <DashboardLink />, you will be presented with a quick overview of requests and recent active projects in your current workspace.
 Here, you can also manage your projects, [workspaces](../workspaces/), profile and [subscriptions](../subscriptions/).

 ![Mergin Maps dashboard](./mergin-maps-dashboard.jpg "Mergin Maps dashboard")